wellcomecollection/docs/GLOSSARY.md

 Part of the Contributors object, defines the type of contributor (author, illustrator, etc.)

 **Season**
+A season is a grouping of most any content types, but primarily events, exhibitions, stories.
+The idea is that it's a time-limited, curated programme of activities, and it gets promoted as one programme. e.g.: [What does it mean to be human, now?](https://wellcomecollection.org/seasons/X84FvhIAACUAqiqp)

 **Serial**
 A serial is a type of series, in which articles are scheduled to be published.